apivideo/api.video-android-player/README.md

 the `ApiVideoPlayerController.ViewListener` interface.
 Check out for the implementation in the [Sample application](#sample-application).

-## Play your api.video video with ExoPlayer
+## Play your api.video video with ExoPlayer, MediaPlayer and VideoView

 If you want to use the ExoPlayer directly, you can use the api.video Android extensions: